kdonnelly007/dfhack-scripts/docs/idle-crafting.rst

 this way.

-When a workshop is designated for idle crafting, this tool will create crafting jobs and assigns them to idle dwarfs who have a need for crafting objects.
-Currently, bone carving and stone crafting are supported, with bone carving being the preferred option.
-This script respects linked stockpiles and the setting for permitted general work orders from the "Workers" tab.
-Thus, to designate a workshop for stone crafting only, simply disable the bone carving labor on that tab.
+When a workshop is designated for idle crafting, this tool will create crafting jobs and assign them to idle dwarfs who have a need for crafting objects.
+Currently, bone carving and stone crafting are supported, with stone crafting being the default option.
+This script respects the setting for permitted general work orders from the "Workers" tab.
+Thus, to designate a workshop for bone carving, disable the stone crafting labor on for their workshop, will keeping bone carving enabled.